vivalucas/Duix-Avatar/README.md

 ------

-## 1. What's HeyGem
+## 1. What's DuixAvatar

-**HeyGem** is a free and open-source AI avatar project developed by **Duix.com**.
+**DuixAvatar** is a free and open-source AI avatar project developed by **Duix.com**.

 Seven years ago, a group of young pioneers chose an unconventional technical path, developing a method to train digital human models using real-person video data.
 Unlike traditional costly 3D digital human approaches, we leveraged AI-generated technology to create ultra-realistic digital humans, slashing production costs from hundreds of thousands of dollars to just $1,000.
 This innovation has empowered over 10,000 enterprises and generated over 500,000 personalized avatars for professionals across fields – educators, content creators, legal experts, medical practitioners, and entrepreneurs – dramatically enhancing their video production efficiency.
 However, our vision extends beyond commercial applications.
 We believe this transformative technology should be accessible to everyone.
 To democratize digital human creation, we've open-sourced our cloning technology and video production framework.
 Our commitment remains: breaking down technological barriers to make cutting-edge tools available to all.
-Now, anyone with a computer can freely craft their own AI Avatar and produce videos at zero cost – this is the essence of  **HeyGem**.
+Now, anyone with a computer can freely craft their own AI Avatar and produce videos at zero cost – this is the essence of  **DuixAvatar**.

 ## 2. Introduction

 ![img](README.assets/2.png)

-Heygem is a fully offline video synthesis tool designed for Windows systems that can precisely clone your appearance and voice, digitalizing your image.
+DuixAvatar is a fully offline video synthesis tool designed for Windows systems that can precisely clone your appearance and voice, digitalizing your image.
 You can create videos by driving virtual avatars through text and voice.
 No internet connection is required, protecting your privacy while enjoying convenient and efficient digital experiences.

 - Core Features
   - Precise Appearance and Voice Cloning: Using advanced AI algorithms to capture human facial features with high precision, including facial features, contours, etc., to build realistic virtual models.
 It can also precisely clone voices, capturing and reproducing subtle characteristics of human voices, supporting various voice parameter settings to create highly similar cloning effects.